DNAstack/dnastack-open-data/tutorials/assign_lineage/README.md

 ## Running the workflow

-See the [README](../README.md) for advice on running the tutorial workflows, either locally or in the AWS cloud.
+See the [README](../README.md) for details on running the tutorial workflows, either locally or in the AWS cloud.